Oxycodone hydrochloride and naloxone hydrochloride anhydrous

 Take TARGIN tablets every 12 hours.

-Take TARGIN tablets regularly to control the pain.
+Take TARGIN tablets regularly to control the pain or to relieve the symptoms of restless legs syndrome.

 Taking them at the same time each day will assist in ensuring the best effect in improving your pain.
 If however, you begin

-to experience worsening pain and you are taking your TARGIN tablets as prescribed, contact your doctor as your dosage may
+to experience worsening pain or symptoms and you are taking your TARGIN tablets as prescribed, contact your doctor as your

 You may take this medicine with or without food.